 Offshore “branch campuses” are degree-granting campuses of a U.S. university which are located abroad.
 In such cases, a local government, company or other third party sponsor might offer to provide the land and buildings for a campus if the university agrees to deliver degree programs.
 The third party sponsor also may underwrite start-up and operating costs and would be a stakeholder in the operation of the campus.
 In these programs, the goal is to have students begin and end their degree programs at the branch campus.
 Such offshore campuses have yet to be proven very effective for the universities that have pursued them, often costing large sums of money to educate very small numbers of students.
 A proposal for a branch campus would have to be of unusual and significant benefit to both IU and the host country, be formally initiated by the Office of the President and be approved by the IU Board of Trustees and IU’s accrediting agency, the North Central Association.

 If a unit, administrator, or faculty member creates an agreement without adhering to the policy outlined above, the University may choose to terminate that agreement and impose any of the costs that may arise out of such termination on the relevant unit.

-If an agreement becomes inactive, OVPIA will delete that agreement from the online Register of International Affiliations and from the IU International Fact Book.
+If an agreement becomes inactive, OVPIA will delete that agreement from the IU Registry of Agreements.
 If the agreement has not expired it can stay on file and be reinstated if activities do occur within the remaining duration of the agreement.